Héctor-Neri Castañeda: Deontic logic

 In deontic logic, Castañeda rejected Ross's paradox "on the grounds that the inference is only pragmatically odd in ways that are independently predictable by any adequate theory of the pragmatics of deontic language."

 Quasi-indexical

 Castañeda introduced the concept of the quasi-indexical (or quasi-indicator), a linguistic device by which one person can attribute an indexical reference to another.
 His discussion on this matter strongly influenced John Perry's theory of indexicals, an influence which Perry acknowledged in the first footnote of the paper "The Problem of the Essential Indexical" (1979).

 Awards and honors

 In addition to his other academic honors, Castañeda received grants from the National Endowment for the Humanities, the Andrew W. Mellon Foundation, and the National Science Foundation.
-He served as president of the American Philosophical Association Central Division from 1979–1980, and was named to the American Academy of Arts and Sciences in 1990.
+He served as president of the American Philosophical Association Central Division from 1979 to 1980, and was named to the American Academy of Arts and Sciences in 1990.
 Castañeda was awarded the Presidential Medal of Honor by the Government of Guatemala in 1991.